Masked man: Spurs’ Popovich wears face covering for game

 Popovich was not serving as head coach for the game against the Milwaukee Bucks.
-The Spurs had Becky Hammon in that role Thursday and will use Mitch Johnson there on Saturday and Will Hardy in their scrimmage finale on Tuesday.
+The Spurs will rotate assistant coaches in that role for the scrimmages – Becky Hammon had the job Thursday, Mitch Johnson will do it Saturday and Will Hardy will run things in their scrimmage finale Tuesday.
 Popovich was seated to their left, slightly behind the group, for the first half and moved into a first-row seat to begin the second half with his mask still in place.

+It is unclear if Popovich will wear a mask for the entirety of the Spurs’ time at Disney.
+He hasn’t been wearing the masks in practice with the team.

 Hammon, Johnson and Hardy were not in masks.